Jaisocx-Tools/jaisocx-tools-builder/README.md

 ## STATUS OF THE PROJECT

-The Project is under development now, 2024-11-24.
+The Project is under development now, 2024-12-04.

-The infrastructure for building a multi submodules .ts libraries is ready to use. packages in `https_service_docker_volume/www/modules` catalog are ready to use, too.
+The infrastructure for building a multi submodules .ts libraries is ready to use. packages in `workspace/ts/www` catalog are ready to use, too.

 1. You can open an example .html file with "open with" => "browser",

 2. Here in this project there is also npm commad to use an `http server` for development. [https://www.npmjs.com/package/http-server](https://www.npmjs.com/package/http-server)

-For this `http-server` here in Project already defined reference and npm script in `package.json`.
+For this `http-server` here in Project already defined reference and npm script in `workspace/ts/package.json`.

-open terminal and cd to `https_service_docker_volume` first.
+open terminal and cd to `workspace/ts/` first.

 if did not install npm packages, do so: